operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 }
 ```

 - Ensure that you copy all customizations made in `cmd/manager/main.go` to `main.go`.
-You’ll also need to ensure that all needed schemes have been registered, if you have been using third-party API's (i.e Route Api from OpenShift).
+You’ll also need to ensure that all needed schemes have been registered, if you have been using third-party APIs (i.e Route Api from OpenShift).

 ### Migrate your tests